The Accords on the Future of Environmental Philanthropy (V7)

 Recall That Numbers Represent Lives

-Impact should not only be measured through data points or carbon.
+Impact should not only be measured through data points or carbon units.
 Behind every metric are people, ecosystems, and futures.
 Measurement is meaningful when it is rooted in relationships and reflects harmony between action and impact.

 Give Freely